 I am slightly obsessed with running, candy, food, and eating whole foods.

 Join me in documenting my obsessions and hopefully pick up some tips along the way!

 - This is amazing mentalfloss.com/article/55306/… 1 day ago

 - Really don't know how I feel about this...App Will Allow You To Read Novels In Under 90 Minutes elitedaily.com/news/technolog… via @EliteDaily 1 day ago

 Follow Me on Instagram!

 Follow Me On Pintrest!

-- Apples Baking Birthday Blogilates Candy Catherine Challenge Children's Miracle Newtork Chipotle Christmas Cooking Light Costco Cowfish Dean Karnazes Eating Well elliptical Eric Fall Family farmers market Fast Food Fitness Five Things Friday Florence food froyo fro yo Gameday Garmin Forerunner 10 Gate River Run Giveaway Golden Corral Gonza Tacos y Tequila Grandmother guilt Gym Halloween Happiness Health healthy injury Injury Prevention Injury Update Italian Italy Kinvara 3 Life Long Run Menchie's Moving National Candy Month Olympics Peanut Butter Popcorn PR Quadriceps Tendinosis Race Racing Raleigh Recipe Rome Runner's World Running smoked salmon Spin St. Augustine Stress Fracture sushi the Week in Fitness tips Travel Vacation Valentine's Day Weekend workout
+- Apples Baking Birthday Blogilates Candy Catherine Challenge Children's Miracle Newtork Chipotle Christmas Cooking Light Costco Cowfish Dean Karnazes Dylan's Candy Bar Eating Well elliptical Eric Fall Family farmers market Fast Food Fitness Five Things Friday food fro yo froyo Gameday Garmin Forerunner 10 Gate River Run Giveaway Golden Corral Gonza Tacos y Tequila Grandmother guilt Gym Halloween Happiness Health healthy injury Injury Prevention Injury Update Italian Italy Kinvara 3 Life Long Run Menchie's Moving National Candy Month Olympics Peanut Butter Popcorn PR Quadriceps Tendinosis Race Racing Raleigh Recipe Runner's World Running smoked salmon Spin St. Augustine Stress Fracture sushi the Week in Fitness tips Trader Joe's Travel Vacation Valentine's Day Weekend workout

 DisclaimerI am not a registered dietician nor certified fitness professional.
 My goal is to share my views on living a healthy life to the fullest and learn a few things along the way.
 Please consult a professional for a personalized consult.